PURPOSE

 The award is presented annually at the fall CNTA Teller Lecture & Banquet.

-The 2023 call for nominations for this award can be found here.
+The 2024 call for nominations for this award can be found at 2024 Nuclear Service Award-Call for Nominations.
 More details on the nomination process, selection criteria etc. can be found in the CNTA Nuclear Service Award Description

 Eligibility requirements for candidates are: